ryanclove/CourseCraft-Project/README.md

 Provided on the main page is a pdf titled "Conda 101" detailing the installation of the environment/conda.
 Do this first

-Packages to donwload to the interpreter are:
+Packages to download to the interpreter are:
 * dash
 * pymysql
 * sqlalchemy